 Double-entry accounting is the foundation of modern financial accounting.
 It’s based on the accounting equation, where assets equal liabilities plus equity.
 That is the fundamental unit to build financial statements (balance sheet, income statement, and cash flow statement).
-The basic concept of double entry is that a single transaction, to be recorded, will hit two accounts.
+The basic concept of double entry is that a single transaction to be recorded will hit two accounts.

 Quick history of modern accounting

-In a globalized world, where change happens so quickly that companies that existed for centuries – such as Lehman Brothers, founded in 1850, bankrupted in 2008 – just few things stick for centuries.
+In a globalized world, where change happens so quickly that companies that existed for centuries – such as Lehman Brothers, founded in 1850, bankrupted in 2008 – just a few things stick for centuries.

 The current accounting system is one of the few survivors.
-Born in 1494, when a Venetian Merchant, Luca Pacioli, in his “Summa de Arithmetica, Geometria, Proportioni et Proportionailta”, described for the first time the double entry-system.
+Born in 1494, when a Venetian Merchant, Luca Pacioli, in his “Summa de Arithmetica, Geometria, Proportioni et Proportionailta”, described for the first time the double entry system.
 This practical manual gave official birth to a system that is still used in current accounting.

 GAAP Principles

-Today we have two main accepted frameworks, globally: GAAP and IFRS; in this chapter I will focus mainly on GAAP.
+Today we have two main accepted frameworks, globally: GAAP and IFRS; in this chapter, I will focus mainly on GAAP.
 Indeed, after the 1929 market crash,

-American government felt the necessity to create a set of rules to discipline and conform the accounting system, and avoid what had happened.
-In the decade after the 1929 market crash institutions such as the Securities and Exchange Commission were created.
+American government felt the necessity to create a set of rules to discipline and conform the accounting system, and avoid what had happened in the decade after the 1929 market crash institutions such as the Securities and Exchange Commission were created.

 In 1934, the SEC, assisted by the American Institute of Accountants (AIA), started to work on the GAAP.